gravitational/teleport-plugins/rfd/0003-plugins-unknown-events.md

 The `session.upload` event triggers the streaming of the session events to the session id it belongs to.
-The event handler picks the session ID and performs an extra call to `StreamSessionEvents*` to retrieve all the events associated.
+The event handler picks the session ID and performs an extra call to `StreamUnstructuredSessionEvents` to retrieve all the events associated.
 For this event, the event handler will have to deserialize the JSON to the specific event type and extract the session ID.